The California Tower Seismic Retrofit Project

 California Tower tour tickets include general admission to see our main Museum exhibitsbecause there is no way to go into the California Tower without going through the Museum.
 The entrance to the California Tower is inside the Museum on the second floor.

 ★ Will it be free during December Nights?
 What about Residents Free Days?

-While general admission to the Museum is offered at no cost during December Nights and Free Tuesdays, special offerings which require an extra charge — such as Cannibals: Myth & Reality and California Tower tours — are not included.
+While general admission to the Museum is offered at no cost during December Nights and Residents Free Days, special offerings which require an extra charge — such as Cannibals: Myth & Reality and California Tower tours — are not included.
 This is standard practice throughout Balboa Park.

 ★ Can you accommodate groups?